Undergraduate Student Forms

 Submit one form per course request to the appropriate Department Assistant.
 Please note that Computer Science, Mathematics, Physics and Statistics department has a digital form submission process and will not accept the pdf form.

-Computer Science, Mathematics, Physics and Statistics: Prerequisite and Co-requisite Waiver Request digital form
+Computer Science, Mathematics, Physics and Statistics: Prerequisite and Co-requisite Waiver Request Online Application Form

 Request for Registration at UBC Vancouver